 Les Misérables PDF Download

-You can download a free copy of the Les Misérables PDF by Victor Hugo by clicking the button found below.
-Depending on what device you are using the PDF poem will either open in a new tab or will download to your device.
+You can download your free copy of The Les Misérables PDF by clicking the button below.
+Depending on what device you are using, the PDF book will either open in a new tab or download to your device.

 Is Les Misérables PDF Free To Download?

 Yes, it is!
 Les Misérables was published in 1862 so it is now in the public domain.
 You are therefore welcome to download and read it for free.
 We hope you enjoy it!

 What Is The Main Point Of Les Misérables?

 Les Misérables is a book about love, courage, heartbreak, justice, passion, mercy, family and human dignity.
 It explores just how resilient the human spirit can be, especially when pushed to its limits.

 Les Mis is not a true story, although it was inspired by a real-life event that Victor Hugo witnessed in 1846.
 It was an extremely cold February day and while out, Victor Hugo saw the police arresting a man dressed in rags.
 Onlookers told him that the man was being arrested for stealing a loaf of bread.
 This incident became the inspiration for Jean Valjean, who we see stealing a loaf of bread at the beginning of the story.